zrrbite/apigear-docs/docs/advanced/objectlink/errors.md

 # Error Messages

-Error can be raised in several places.
-The error message is always send back to the client with the message type of the original message.
+Error messages are always sent back to the client with the message type of the original message.
 The error message is a JSON array with the following format:

 ```json
 [ ERROR, MsgType, RequestID, ErrorCode ]